kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 ### Ingress

+Testkube Enterprise uses NGINX Controller to properly configure & optimize various protocols it uses.
+NGINX is the only currently supported Ingress Controller and Testkube Enterprise will not work without it.

 We highly recommend installing Testkube Enterprise with Ingress enabled.
 This requires a valid domain (public or private) with a valid TLS certificate.
 Ingresses are enabled and created by default.